bu-cisl/Computational-Miniature-Mesoscope-CM2/README.md

 ### 3) 3D reconstruction algorithm

 The script "cm2_related_code.m" in the "Algorithm" folder provides a demo of CM<sup>2</sup> 3D reconstruction pipeline on a simulated measurement using [down-sampled PSFs](https://drive.google.com/file/d/1MW6liNOpMEB0YuiA4DNhHl6Y1vjxGELc/view?usp=sharing).
 A full-scale experimental measurement is also provided under the "Algorithm" direcory, which requires large system memory to run.
-The GIF file below shows the flying-through of reconstructed 3D object (a fluorescent fiber sample).
+The GIF file below shows the flying-through of a reconstructed 3D object (a fluorescent fiber sample) from an experimental measurement.

 <p align="center">
   <img src="/Images/example_recon.gif"width=600>